RCJacH/RCJacH.github.io/content/post/review/scoop.md

 The other reason I uninstalled chocolatey is that while searching for the said solution, I came across a similar package manager called [*Scoop*](http://scoop.sh/).

 It's free.\
-It doesn't display any popup.\
+It doesn't display any pop-up.\
 It doesn't pollute Program Files.\
 It doesn't pollute Path in environment variables.\
 That sounds like exactly what I was looking for!